Antibody IgG Testing FAQ

 Please refer to this page on a regular basis for updates as the situation with Coronavirus (COVID-19) is changing daily.
 We recommend visiting cdc.gov for the most up-to-date information.

-IMPORTANT: All COVID-19 test samples are processed at an external commercial lab.
-Currently, patients should expect to receive results in 2-4 business days.
+IMPORTANT: We anticipate your test results will be available within 3-5 business days.
+However, with increased testing volume there may be a delay.
 We will call you with your results as soon as we get them.
 For more information about receiving your COVID-19 antibody test results, please click here.

 First of all, what IS antibody IgG testing?

-Antibody IgG testing checks a sample of a person’s blood to look for IgG antibodies to SARS-CoV-2, the virus that causes COVID-19.
+Antibody IgG testing is an FDA Emergency Use Authorized (EUA) test that checks a sample of a person’s blood to look for IgG antibodies to SARS-CoV-2, the virus that causes COVID-19.
 These antibodies are produced when someone has been infected, so a positive result from this test indicates that the person was previously infected with the virus.

 When is the best time to take this test?